NoDiskNoFun/news/README.md

-# news
+# BredOS News
-BredOS news and system information utility
+BredOS News and system information utility

 Displays system information, available updates *(including -git packages)* and news pushed to this repository by the BredOS team.<br />
 <br />